ilobilo/ilobilix/README.md

 ``ln -s build-sysroot/system-root ../sysroot``
 * ``popd``

-1. Set up the build system:\
+3. Set up the build system:\
 ``meson setup builddir --cross-file cross-files/meson-kernel-clang-(x86_64/aarch64).cross-file -Doptions=values``

-1. Build and run the kernel:\
+4. Build and run the kernel:\
 ``ninja -C builddir``

+Note: you can also check github workflows for example
 Note: optionally you can add run_bios or run_efi to ninja arguments\
 Note: on aarch64, only run_efi is supported\
 Note: if firmware type is not specified and architecture supports bios mode, run_bios will be used, if it doesn't, then run_efi